stevegt/promisebase/ROADMAP.md

-    x configurable defaults to 2 levels, 3 digits x isolate internal db level config from UI-visible and node content path strings
-- implement `pb exec` and a language prototype
-  - spike, likely to inform all of the following
-  - after this works, move it to its own package
+    x configurable defaults to 2 levels, 3 digits x isolate internal db level config from UI-visible and node content path strings x implement `pb exec` and a language prototype x spike, likely to inform all of the following x after this works, move it to its own package
 - reconcile Node and blob
   - maybe call them both Object
     - maybe Object interface